Use LDAP Over SSL to Lock Down Active Directory Traffic

 - Save file and run the SafeConsoleConfigurator.

-- Go through this setup tool to properly set correct settings and start SafeConsole.
+- Go through the setup tool to properly set correct settings and start SafeConsole.

 - You should now be able to connect SafeConsole securely over LDAPS.
 You may check the port that SafeConsole.exe is using by running command (It should now be using port 636 instead of 389.): netstat -ab